BOFH plays with Maggot

 Pick a password.
 Any password

-have expired," the user whines down the line at me "I only updated it this morning!"
+"But my password CAN'T have expired," the user whines down the line at me.
+"I only updated it this morning!"

 "If by UPDATED you mean changed it from 'maggot21' to 'maggot22', you're out of luck I'm afraid, the new password system won't permit you to do that any longer."